About Hope College

 Hope is among a select group of colleges highlighted in the book "Putting Students First: How Colleges Develop Students Purposefully."
 The institutions were included specifically for being "individually and collectively distinguished and distinctive in fostering holistic student development."

-In 2012-13 Hope serves over 3,200 undergraduate students who come from 42 states and 28 foreign countries.
-The curriculum offers courses in 90 majors, leading to a Bachelor of Arts, Bachelor of Music, Bachelor of Science, or Bachelor of Science in Nursing degree.
+In 2014-15, Hope serves 3,433 undergraduate students who come from 40 states and 23 foreign countries.
+The curriculum offers courses in 89 majors, leading to a Bachelor of Arts, Bachelor of Music, Bachelor of Science, or Bachelor of Science in Nursing degree.

-Hope has been a member of the National Collegiate Athletic Association (NCAA) since 1956.
-Hope has crowned 29 individual and team Division III national champions.
-Fielding 20 intercollegiate sports, ten for men and ten for women, Hope has received the Commissioner's Cup of the MIAA twelve consecutive years thru 2011-12 for having the best cumulative finish in league-sponsored sports.
+Fielding 20 intercollegiate sports, ten for men and ten for women, Hope has received the MIAA Commissioner's Cup a record 35 times for having the best cumulative finish in league-sponsored sports.
 Hope also sponsors a club team in men's ice hockey.

 Location: Holland, Michigan 49423